• Skip to primary navigation

 • You can swap the ground turkey for ground beef, or TVP for a vegetarian option.

-• Other great add-ins: Really any vegetable that you have on hand, and you can garnish with sour cream/Greek yogurt, fresh parsley or cilantro.
+• Other great add-ins: Really any vegetable that you have on hand would be great in this turkey pumpkin chili, and you can garnish with sour cream/Greek yogurt, fresh parsley or cilantro.

 FAQ